Bhadrak railway station

-Bhadrak railway station is a passenger railway station serves Bhadrak district in Indian state of Odisha.
+Bhadrak railway station is a major passenger railway station serves Bhadrak district in Indian state of Odisha.
 It is situated on the howrah chennai main railline.
-It comes under (NSG3) railway stations category of India.
+It comes under (NSG3) railway stations category of India.It is located a bit far from the city center, but is accessible by vehicles, public transport etc.

 Outline

 Bhadrak railway station is located at an altitude of 23 m.
 It functions within the jurisdiction of Khurda Road railway division.
 It is the nearest railhead for Dhamra Port.

 It was renovated recently in the year 2018-2019 and got a brand new look and the platform length also increased too.

 History

 During the period 1893 to 1896, 1287 km of the East Coast State Railway, from Vijayawada to Cuttack was built and opened to traffic, and construction of the Vijayawada–Chennai link in 1899 enabled the through running of trains along the eastern coast of India.
 Bengal Nagpur Railway was working on both the Howrah–Kharagpur and Kharagpur–Cuttack lines, completed the bridge over the Rupnarayan in 1900 and the Mahanadi in 1901, thus completing the through connection between Chennai and Kolkata.